bndynet/web-framework-for-java/README.md

 	                              $$    $$/
 	                               $$$$$$/

-# Web Framework - A Maven Project
+# Web Framework - A Starter Project for Spring Boot

 **NOTE** : If JDBC exception occurred, please drop all tables and let it recreate automatically.